SupDevOrg/presences-service/README.md

 Part of the Sup platform

 ## Support
-No support for this module
+No support for this module yet

 For issues and questions, contact the backend team or check the Sup platform documentation.